exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 node deletes stored data (`RequestState`) about sent request when the requested info is obtained.

-The timeout is implemented as a message to this node itself.
-This message is queued and processed when it reaches its queue.

-**TODO:** insert picture

 ## Algorithm Description

 ### Consensus Algorithm Stages